beenlanced/dl_predicting_media_channel_sales/README.md

 ## Special Notes

-- Note the Docker file here also has to specify Python 3.11 because of the `TensorFlow` restrictions with Python 3.13 as of th time of this projects creation.
+- Note the Docker file here also has to specify Python 3.11 because of the `TensorFlow` restrictions with Python 3.13 as of the time of this projects creation.

 ---